 Doh.Packages[name]

-Modules are defined using the Doh.Module
+Modules use the Doh.Module

 Doh.Module(moduleName, dependencies, callback);